nebulasio/nebPay.js/README.md

 ## Usage
 `nebPay.js ` is a useful library for nebulas dapp developers.
 It provides rich underlying support in web's dapp.
 It implements the payment functions.

-The use of neb.js can be used as examples:
+The use of nebpay can be used as examples:

 * [example](examples/example.html)

+## Documention

+All NebPay SDK documents are in folder [doc](/doc).

 ## Wiki